 Remember that terpenes surround us regardless of whether or not we consume cannabis.
 They exist in the flowers we grow, the trees that give us air to breath, and more.
 Terpenes aren’t unnatural or even scary – in fact, they’re about as organic as it gets.

 Finding great CBD hemp flower products that take advantage of all terpenes have to offer can be a challenge.
 That’s why we’ve created a directory full of product information, reviews, and other helpful details you’ll need to know to find flower that works for you.
+If you’re specifically looking for CBD flower, click here to check out our personal favorite company, Secret Nature.

 Thanks to terpenes, it’s possible to have a unique experience with every individual type of flower you purchase.
 Don’t be afraid to experiment and try new things – you might be surprised by how much of a difference it can make.